mikahado/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: Opened up developer tools.
+In the network tab, I saw this error:
+"Internal Server Error" exception
+"#<NameError: uninitialized constant ToysController::Toys>"
+status: 500

+In the application controller, there is a mistake in the CREATE route.
+Toys should be Toy.

 - Update the number of likes for a toy

   - How I debugged:

 - Donate a toy to Goodwill (and delete it from our database)

   - How I debugged: